Instructions for authors

 Language of the paper

 The authors are responsible for the quality of the language of the paper.
-For that reason the authors who are submitting a paper in the language which is not their mother tongue are asked to have it proofread before submission.
+For that reason the authors who are submitting a paper in the language which is not their native tongue are asked to have it proofread before submission.
 The papers with poor grammar or poor style will be rejected.
+If a paper needs additional editing due to insufficient quality of language, the Editorial board reserves the right to demand language editing by the Journal’s approved proofreader, at the authors’ expense.

 It is necessary to provide a transliteration and translation of the terms in Greek, Latin, Old Slavic, Turkish, Arabic etc.

-As a rule, the scientific article should be between 5000 and 10,000 words long, which include the title, abstract, key words, main text, summary, reference list and footnotes.
+As a rule, the scientific article should be between 4000 and 6000 words long (i.e. between 25000 and 45000 characters with space), which include the title, abstract, key words, main text, summary, reference list and footnotes.

 The abstract should be between 100 and 300 words long.